xarbit/plasma6-applet-appgrid/README.md

 Both variants share the same app grid, search, categories, quick commands, and configuration — pick whichever fits your workflow.
 Requires version 1.2+.

-> **Note:** Starting with the 1.5.x release, AppGrid is considered feature complete.
-The focus going forward will be on stability, polish, and community-requested improvements.
-AppGrid is still a young project and may contain bugs or not work as expected on all setups.
-A big thank you to everyone who has been testing, reporting issues, and providing feedback — it has been invaluable in shaping the project.
-If you run into any issues, please [open an issue](https://github.com/xarbit/plasma6-applet-appgrid/issues) and report back.
+> **Note:** AppGrid is actively maintained with a focus on stability, polish, and community-requested improvements.
+If you run into any issues, please [open an issue](https://github.com/xarbit/plasma6-applet-appgrid/issues) — you can type `i:` in the search bar to copy your system info for the report.

 > **Compatibility:** AppGrid targets KDE Plasma 6 and supports a wide range of distributions.
 Multi-monitor screen selection works best with LayerShellQt 6.6+, but falls back to the older API on earlier versions.
 Pre-built packages are provided for Arch Linux (AUR), Fedora, openSUSE Tumbleweed, Ubuntu 25.04+, and Debian 13+.

 > **Wayland-first:** AppGrid is developed and tested on Wayland.
-The standalone launcher's fullscreen overlay, multi-monitor screen selection, and blur rely on LayerShellQt, which is Wayland-only.
-The **AppGrid (Panel)** variant uses Plasma's native popup and should work on both Wayland and X11.
-Full X11 support is [being evaluated](https://github.com/xarbit/plasma6-applet-appgrid/issues/44) — if you'd like to see it, please voice your interest on the issue.
+X11 support is included but less tested — the standalone launcher uses frameless window flags and manual screen positioning on X11 instead of LayerShellQt.
+The **AppGrid (Panel)** variant uses Plasma's native popup and works on both.
+If you encounter X11 issues, please [report them](https://github.com/xarbit/plasma6-applet-appgrid/issues).

 ![KDE Plasma](https://img.shields.io/badge/KDE_Plasma-6.0+-blue)
 ![License](https://img.shields.io/badge/License-GPL--2.0--or--later-green)